7 Engaging Activities for Dementia Care

 Residents with visual impairments may benefit from high-contrast sensory boxes with brightly colored objects or scented items.
 Our team is creative in finding ways to adapt activities to meet the specific needs and preferences of each resident.

-Activity 3: Reminiscence Therapy
+Reminiscence Therapy

 Reminiscence therapy can help reduce feelings of isolation that often accompany dementia.
 Sharing memories builds a sense of connection with others, both the person reminiscing and those listening.
 It can also help them to maintain a sense of identity and belonging.

-Our staff are trained to facilitate group reminiscence sessions, using a variety of themes (school days, holidays, important historical events) to encourage participation and storytelling.
+Staff are trained to facilitate group reminiscence sessions, using a variety of themes (school days, holidays, important historical events) to encourage participation and storytelling.
 These sessions provide a safe and supportive space for residents to share their memories and connect with others who may have similar life experiences.
 Resident participation is always voluntary, and we ensure activities are adapted to individual needs and attention spans.

-Activity 4: Arts and Crafts
+Arts and Crafts

 Painting, drawing, colouring, or working with clay can be relaxing and enjoyable for those with dementia, even with limited fine motor skills.
 Focus on the process, not the end product, and adapt activities to their abilities.
-Simple tasks like coloring pre-drawn patterns or working with large-grip paint brushes can provide a sense of accomplishment.
+Simple tasks like colouring pre-drawn patterns or working with large-grip paint brushes can provide a sense of accomplishment.

 Creative expression allows those living with dementia to communicate their emotions, especially as the disease progresses.
 Art therapists use a variety of techniques to encourage self-expression in those with dementia, and some of these techniques can be easily incorporated into daily life.

-Activity 5: Gentle Exercise
+Gentle Exercise

-Even with limited mobility, light exercise is important to maintain physical health and wellbeing.
+Even with limited mobility, light exercise is important to maintain physical health and well-being.
 Chair yoga is a gentle form of exercise that can be adapted for all ability levels.
 It incorporates stretching, breathing exercises, and mindful movements that promote flexibility, balance, and coordination.
 Seated exercise using resistance bands or light weights can help to maintain muscle strength and range of motion.

 For those who enjoy music, dance parties with upbeat music can be a fun way to get them moving.
-Even simple activities like tossing a beach ball back and forth while seated, or playing catch with a soft ball can provide some gentle exercise and promote hand-eye coordination.
+Even simple activities like tossing a beach ball back and forth while seated, or playing catch with a soft ball, can provide some gentle exercise and promote hand-eye coordination.

 Incorporating light physical activity into daily routines is also beneficial.
 Folding laundry, sorting recycling, or watering plants in the garden are all small tasks that can contribute to a sense of purpose and accomplishment, while also encouraging some movement.

-Activity 6: Household Tasks
+Household Tasks

 Involvement in simple household chores like setting the table, folding laundry, or dusting can provide them with a sense of purpose and accomplishment.
 These familiar tasks can bring back positive memories of running a household and contribute to a sense of normalcy in their lives.